 Aurelia advanced I18N

-I used the beta version of the library but shortly afterwards Aurelia 1.0 were released and I updated to aurelia-i18n 1.0 version without any issues.
+I used the beta version of the library but shortly afterward Aurelia 1.0 was released and I updated to aurelia-i18n 1.0 version without any issues.

 Using aurelia-i18n with Typescript

 Like on the Github page suggested you have to execute

 or some other backend service from this list of available backends and install typings

 Since i18next-xhr-backend comes with a d.ts file you can just add

 to your tsconfig.js and the gulp typescript task will find and use the i18next-xhr-backend.d.ts file.
 If you are up to date with your aurelia packages you shouldn´t get any "Duplicate identifier" error messages.
 If you have some issues with this you could change the filesGlob path to only match the specific file or follow the steps described under point 8.ii.

 Translation with ValueConverter